Branded Masks: What You Need to Know

 Try to fit it snugly against the sides of your face.”

-When buying custom branded face masks (or even bulk non-branded face masks), you don’t want ill-fitting masks that leak air from the sides or over the top.
+When buying custom branded masks (or even bulk non-branded masks), you don’t want ill-fitting masks that leak air from the sides or over the top.
 To achieve the best fit for effective filtration (also known as capturing), look for these features:

 - Flexible nose bridge to give you better coverage, no gaps.